top of page

 WELCOME!

-I am an academic lawyer with prior experience in legal practice.
+I am a lawyer and academic specializing in the regulation of the financial and technology sectors.
 I qualified in New York and later worked in the City of London.

 I hold a J.S.D. from Columbia Law School, a Ph.D. in Law from the European University Institute, and an LLM from Duke Law School.
 I obtained my first law degree from Adam Mickiewicz University in Poznan, my home town.